Himanshu-cs-security/Himanshu-cs-security/README.md

 # 💫 About Me:
 Hi, I'm **Himanshu** 👋
 A passionate **Computer Science Engineering student** focused on **Cyber Security, Java Full-Stack Development, and Problem Solving**.
-I enjoy building secure, scalable applications and exploring emerging technologies like Cloud, Blockchain, and AI.
+I enjoy building secure, scalable applications and exploring emerging technologies like **Cloud, Blockchain, and AI**.

 - 🔭 Currently working on **Cyber Security & Java Full-Stack Projects**
 - 👯 Looking to collaborate on **Open Source, Security, and Web Development Projects**